 Calculate your net worth by subtracting total liabilities from total assets.
 Track your financial health with the asset-to-debt ratio.

 Your net worth is the single best measure of your financial health.
 Tracking it quarterly helps you see whether you are building wealth or falling behind.
-This calculator sums all your assets and subtracts your liabilities for a complete financial snapshot.
+This calculator sums all your assets and subtracts all your liabilities.

 This net worth calculator provides a snapshot of your overall financial position by subtracting your total liabilities (debts) from your total assets, producing a single number that represents your net wealth.
 Assets include cash and savings, investments (brokerage accounts, IRAs, 401(k)s), real estate equity, vehicles, and other valuable property.
 Liabilities include mortgages, student loans, car loans, credit card balances, personal loans, and any other outstanding debt.
 The accompanying asset-to-debt ratio (assets divided by liabilities) helps contextualize whether your financial position is healthy relative to your debt load, with a ratio above 2.0 generally considered a positive indicator.
 This calculation is foundational for financial planning: it serves as the starting point for retirement projections, guides asset allocation decisions, and helps track financial progress over time.
 Use this calculator annually to measure whether you are building wealth or accumulating debt faster.
 Key limitations include the accuracy dependency on comprehensive and current valuations (market fluctuations can shift asset values significantly), the fact that some assets like human capital (future earning ability) are not captured, and that liquid net worth (excluding hard-to-sell assets) may be a more relevant metric for some planning purposes.